What does it mean to be a barista?

 National Wage Information

-The majority of baristas makes the minimum wage in their state, or a little more than that.
+The majority of baristas make the minimum wage in their state, or a little more than that.
 The minimum wage in 2012 was $7.25 an hour.
 According to Labor Statistics Bureau, as of 2011, coffee shop attendants, as well as other food counter attendants, made an average annual salary of $19,450 and $9.35 an hour.
 It was reported that fifty percent of all coffee shop & food counter attendants earned from $8.26 to $9.82 an hour.

 Pay by state

-According to 2011 records, the state which paid the most in this profession was Nevada, spending an average of $23,030 annually and $11.07 an hour.
-Behind it was District of Columbia, with an aggregate hourly wage of $10.58.
+According to 2011 records, the state that paid the most in this profession was Nevada, spending an average of $23,030 annually and $11.07 an hour.
+Behind it was the District of Columbia, with an aggregate hourly wage of $10.58.
 High wages of $10-$10.25 were reported for several states, including Massachusetts, Oregon, Washington, Alaska, Hawaii, Texas, and California.

 Initial pay